Yes! Woke to sunshine this morning!

 Busy beavers near the lakeshore

 The small lake provided a scenic spot for mid-day dining.
-Unfortunately, the smokey haze resulted in odd colours and dull pictures.
+Unfortunately, the smoky haze resulted in odd colours and dull pictures.

 Lunch by a small lake near the Alaska Highway south of Contact Creek